the practical kitchen

 a wet, sticky focaccia dough being mixed with a dough whisk.

-Gather the dough into a loose ball in the bottom of the bowl, cover and let it rise for 5 minutes.
+I like using a dough whisk for this step — it's super efficient at mixing wet, sticky doughs.
+Once the dough is mixed, gather it into a loose ball in the bottom of the bowl, cover, and let it rise for 5 minutes.

 Over the next 20 minutes, you'll perform three sets of folds on the dough.
 There are two five minute rests and one ten minute rest.